sakshicode554/URL-Shortener/README.md

 ## Why use it?

 Great tool for shortening a long URL to just 4 characters.
+It's customized.

 ## Features